mjfos2r/ltu-ncov/docs/src/reference/customizing-analysis.rst

 Adding custom rules
 -------------------

-Insert your own custom Snakemake rules into the default workflow without modifying the main Snakemake files, by defining a list of ``custom_rules`` in your ``builds.yaml`` file.
+Insert your own custom Snakemake rules into the default workflow without modifying the main Snakemake files, by defining a list of ``custom_rules`` in your workflow config file.
 Each entry in the ``custom_rules`` list should be a path to a valid Snakemake file (e.g., “my_rules.smk”).
 The main workflow will detect these custom rules and include them after all other rules have been defined.

 As an example, the Nextstrain team's workflow defines custom export rules that modify the default auspice JSONs.
-These rules are defined in the ``builds.yaml`` file as follows:
+These rules are defined in the workflow config file as follows:

 .. code:: yaml

    custom_rules:
      - workflow/snakemake_rules/export_for_nextstrain.smk

-To modify rules for the example profile, create a new file named ``my_profiles/example/my_rules.smk`` and modify the ``builds.yaml`` file for the example profile to include the following lines:
+To modify rules for the example profile, create a new file named ``my_profiles/example/my_rules.smk`` and modify the workflow config file for the example profile to include the following lines:

 .. code:: yaml